 The maximum number of Common Shares issuable pursuant to stock options outstanding under the Amended Plan at any time will not exceed 10% of the number of Common Shares which are issued and outstanding at that time, provided that if any stock option expires or otherwise terminates for any reason without having been exercised in full, the number of Common Shares in respect of such expired or terminated stock options shall again be available for the purposes of granting stock options pursuant to the Amended Plan and reloading is permitted.
 The number of Common Shares issuable under the Amended Plan and all other established or proposed share compensation arrangements of the Company to insiders of the Company is not to exceed 10% of the outstanding Common Shares.
-The number of Common Shares issued to insiders of the Company within any one (1) year period pursuant to the Amended Plan and all other established or proposed share compensation arrangements of the Company is not to exceed 10% of the outstanding Common Shares.
+The number of Common Shares issued to insiders of the Company within any one (1) year period pursuant to the Amended Plan and all other established or proposed share compensation arrangements of the company is not to exceed 10% of the company is not to exceed 10% of the outstanding Common Shares.